scilus/scil-documentation/source/intro_to/explore_python.rst

 """""""""""""""""""""""
 Python is a powerful programming language used for many different purposes.
 It was created in the late 1980s and has grown in popularity due to its easy-to-use syntax, wide range of applications and range of libraries.
 Python is particularly useful for research in general due to its ability to quickly and easily process large datasets, its support for visualization and its ability to easily integrate with other languages.
 Python's object-oriented structure makes it easy to use for complex and interactive data analysis, while its flexibility allows researchers to quickly develop and adapt new tools.
 Additionally, the availability of numerous open source libraries and frameworks makes it easy to access and use in research projects.
 Python is also popular for its simple syntax and the many libraries and frameworks available, making it an ideal choice for research.

 This introduction is from Pr.
 Francois Rheault's class `[link] <https://github.com/minilabus/intro_to_python>`__.
-It contains an overview of basic concepts in Python, a few good practices (and anti-pattern) and an intro to numpy (notebook 1-2-3), an intro to image processing (4-5-6), an few examples of medical image processing (a-b-c-d-e), an simplistic script (print_fibonacci.py, using sys.argv), an advanced script (remove_background.py, using argparser) and an example of class/object (class_and_objects.py).
+It contains an overview of basic concepts in Python, a few good practices (and anti-pattern) and an intro to numpy (notebook 1-2-3), an intro to image processing (4-5-6), a few examples of medical image processing (a-b-c-d-e), a simplistic script (print_fibonacci.py, using sys.argv), an advanced script (remove_background.py, using argparser) and an example of class/object (class_and_objects.py).

 This repository uses Jupyter-Notebook, and a few libraries (scipy, numpy, imageio, matplotlib, etc.).
 So it is a good test to check if your setup is complete (Git is installed, Python is working, virtual environments are setup, libraries are installed, etc.)